Skip to content

 layer along with a stream class provide the general

-infrastructure on which the other layers are built. - A Stream Layer which provides packet stream management.
+6. A Stream Layer which provides packet stream management.
 This

 layer employs five stream managers to deal with events, object